 Fall is a great time to improve the health of your lawn.
 Among the various projects that a home owner can do, or hire a professional to do, are dethatching, over-seeding, fertilizing and weed prevention.

 Right now, I am going to recommend dethatching, a simple way to improve the health of your lawn.
 For those of you who mulch your leaves and grass clippings into your lawn, this is an important step in the care of your lawn.
 Mulching clippings is a great way to insulate your grass from excessive heat and cold as well as drought that can strain the lawn and open it up to disease and insect damage.
 Insects love to live in that thatch buildup.
 Even if you don't use a mulching system on your mower, you should take a look at your lawn to see if build up is occurring.
 Cut out a small plug of sod in several areas of your lawn.
 Pull them up a look to see if there is more than half an inch of clippings built up above the soil line.
 If there is, it is probably time to dethatch.
-However, years of mulching can create buildup of thatch, which keeps water from penetrating easily.
-Additionally, for those of you who use insecticides and fertilizers, thatch build up can decrease their effectiveness by blocking the pathway to the root zone.
-When water, that can not drain properly, comes in contact with these chemicals, runoff occurs.
-Unnecessary runoff.
-If you have had trouble with ineffective fertilizer and insecticide applications, this may be your problem.

 The goal of dethatching is to remove the thatch which prevents proper water and chemical penetration.
 Dethatching machines can be rented at most equipment rental stores.
 I just dethatched several acres of lawn for a client in Grand Rapids.
 The machine cost $90.00 for a 24 hour rental.
 I completed the dethatching in about six hours.
 Not your typical yard.
 Using a rake, gas powered blower, and a zero turn lawn mower, I removed approximately fifteen yards of old thatch from the lawn.
 That's seven and a half mounded pickup trucks full.
 It took me twelve hours to accomplish this.